msimon979/pokemon/README.md

 2. `make migrate`

 ## Tests
-Run test suite with `make tests`.
+While the container is up run test suite with `make tests`.
 The database is seeded by a migration file that pulls from `https://msimon979.github.io/pokemon.json`

 ## Routes
 Refer to openapi.yaml for more information: